Best Places For Outdoor Rock Climbing In The World: Conquer Nature One Climb At A Time

 Photo: kallerna / Wikimedia Commons

 Verdon Gorge is one of the premier climbing locations in Europe.
 It has extraordinary limestone walls, steep and technically multi-pitch routes.
 Over 1,500, the routes climb up to 1,500 feet high.
-The styles climb steeply and are exposed, requiring careful footwork instead and strong mental resilience to make it through.
+The styles climb steeply and are exposed, requiring careful footwork and strong mental resilience to make it through.
 Two of the oldest routes are La Demande and Pichenibule: the pictures speak for themselves of the turquoise Verdon River below them; it just takes your breath away.
 Some routes involve some rappelling into the gorge, which is a little more adventurous.
 The best seasons are spring and fall since they offer relatively low temperatures.

 Popular Climbing Areas: La Demande, Pichenibule, L’Escalès